 Moving to Year 1, children build writing stamina, creating multiple sentences with some conjunctions.
-As the year progresses their letter sizing becomes more consistent, along with orientation, punctuation and spacing between words.
+They begin to think about audience and writing genres.
+Letter sizing becomes more consistent, along with orientation, punctuation and spacing between words.

 In Year 2, children become more accurate with spelling, sentence structure and punctuation.
 Their written narrative begins to form cohesively and they start to experiment with fiction, non-fiction and poetry.
 Tenses become more consistent, along with proof-reading and editing work.
 Towards the end of the key stage, cursive letters are formed.